techidaily/site-facebook/source/_posts/a-double-edged-sword-weighing-social-connectivity-against-your-privacy-with-facebook-logins.md

 ### 5\.
 You're Giving Facebook Even More Data About You

- Privacy concerns is one of the major reasons[why some people loathe Facebook](https://www.makeuseof.com/why-do-people-hate-facebook/) .
+ Privacy concerns is one of the major reasons [why some people loathe Facebook](https://www.makeuseof.com/why-do-people-hate-facebook/) .
 If you're worried about Facebook having too much data about you, then using your Facebook login for other apps is only going to make that worse.

 ### 6\.
 You Might Get Locked Out of Your Account